harvzor/portfolio/data/blog/favourite-youtube-channels.md

 #### [Kurzgesagt](https://www.youtube.com/user/Kurzgesagt)

-Kurzgesagt always makes super high quality, beatifully animated videos.
+Kurzgesagt always makes super high quality, beautifully animated videos.
 They don't release very regularly but I'm always looking forward to their next video.

 Their videos also have a strong chance of giving you existential dread.